Frazz by Jef Mallett for June 22, 2021

 19. Face reduced.jpgimg 0219

-gldoutt Premium Member about 3 years ago
+gldoutt Premium Member over 3 years ago

 Isn’t it amazing that a $20 charcoal grill cooks just as well as a $300 monster grill, but you can’t hardly find the cheap ones any more.
 Just goes to prove that Americans aren’t really that smart.